DIVE-CI/GOOD/README.md

 * `goodtg --config_path GOOD_configs/GOODSST2/length/covariate/GEI.yaml --gpu_idx 0`
 * `goodtg --config_path GOOD_configs/GOODTwitter/length/covariate/GEI.yaml --gpu_idx 0`

+We also provide an example anonymous log `./Motif-base.log` for your reference, in case that code cannot be run because of the environment configuration.
+(Note that we remove all the folder paths and time frames in it to make it totally anonymous.)

 [1] Good: A graph out-of-distribution benchmark. arXiv preprint arXiv:2206.08452.